cuappdev/volume-ios/README.md

 AppDev members can access the `GoogleService-Info.plist` file via a pinned message in the `#volume-ios` channel.
 Place the file in the `Volume/` directory.

 4. Finally, you need to generate `API.swift`.
 The Apollo iOS pod offers a build run script to do this.
-Go to the Volume target Build Phases and click the pluss to add a new Run Script Phase.
+Go to the Volume target Build Phases and click the plus to add a new Run Script Phase.
 Name it something like "Generate Apollo GraphQL API", and paste in the following script.
 When you build, Xcode will autogenerate `API.swift` if one of the query or mutation `.graphql` files has changed.

 ```bash
 SCRIPT_PATH="${PODS_ROOT}/Apollo/scripts"